 In March, 2010, Valukas released a 2,200-page document detailing the inner workings of Lehman Brothers that indicated the firm’s financial books were manipulated through an accounting tactic known as “Repo 105.”
 The strategy involved “selling” assets, usually government securities, to another firm in exchange for cash, and then repurchasing them several days later.
 The values of the sold assets were typically 105 percent of the cash Lehman received in exchange.

 According to Valukas’ report, Lehman Brothers was able to reduce its net balance sheet through its Repo 105 practice by more than $138 billion between the fourth quarter of 2007 and the end of the second quarter of 2008.

 The report concluded that while Lehman’s directors should have exercised greater caution, they did not cross the line into “gross negligence” and Lehman’s demise was more “the consequence than the cause of a deteriorating economic climate.”

 A former United States Attorney (1985-89), Valukas has been lead counsel in a wide variety of matters relating to government contracts and issues of fraud and compliance and has extensive experience in representing clients in SEC investigations and in civil securities fraud lawsuits.
 He joined Jenner & Block in 1976.

 After earning a bachelor’s degree in government at Lawrence, Valukas earned his J.D. from Northwestern University School of Law in 1968.

 Launched last fall as a complement to the Lawrence Scholars in Business initiative, the Lawrence Scholars in Lawprogram brings alumni experts who have been highly successful in their careers to campus to share their experience and advice with current students.

 Lawrence University, "Lehman Brothers Bankruptcy Examiner Anton Valukas ’65 Discusses Case in Lawrence University Presentation" (2011).
 Press Releases.
-Paper 452.
+452.